xuankimtran/docs-1/pages/katalon-studio/docs/dynamic-test-suite-kre.md

 > Notes:
 >
 > * Suppose the associated dynamic test suite has an existing search query.
 In that case, the `-testSuiteQuery` parameter overrides the current search query and executes the dynamic test suite with the stated search query in the CLI instead.
-> * You can add one or more test cases via the test case IDs search query and separate them by commas.
+> * You can add one or more test cases via the search query by test case IDs and separate them by commas.
 > * You can only search for one keyword at a time when searching by tag, description, or comment.

 ### Execute the dynamic test suite in KRE